gryf/fs-uae-wrapper/README.rst

        └── WHDLoad.prefs

-to use relocation tables you'll need to place ``Kickstarts`` drawer into Devs drawer, so it'll looks like this:
+to use relocation tables you'll need to place ``Kickstarts`` drawer into Devs drawer.
+Also keep in mind, that corresponding kickstart rom images need to be placed there as well, otherwise it may or may not work.
+Structure looks like
+this:

 .. code::
    .